kkschaefer/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Civil Engineering" institution = "UC Davis" year = 2020
+  course = "PhD Candidate in Civil Engineering" institution = "UC Davis" year = 2020